 I love cinnamon rolls and was craving them but didn’t feel like the work of making them.
+Even thought I have 15 recipes for them, including a one-hour recipe, I still wanted to keep the work to an all-time low.

 I have another recipe for a cinnamon roll cake but this one is even easier.
 That’s what happens after 8+ years of blogging.
 Things I made 5+ years ago don’t always register in my memory until after I start on a new recipe only to Google ‘cinnamon roll cake Averie Cooks’ and remember I’ve already made one.
 But I digress.